 The currency is the Philippine peso (PHP).
 Credit cards are accepted in major establishments.
 Credit card and bank card fraud is common.
 Pay careful attention when your cards are being handled by others during payment processing.
 U.S. dollar traveller's cheques can sometimes be exchanged in certain banks and hotels.
 Verify with the issuing authority in Canada before purchasing them for use in the Philippines.
 Automated banking machines (ABMs) are available in larger cities.

 Natural Disasters & Climate

 You can obtain situational reports and other useful information from the National Disaster Risk Reduction and Management Council (NDRRMC).

 Typhoon and monsoon season

 The typhoon and monsoon season extends from May to December, but storms can occur throughout the year.
 The Philippines experiences around 20 typhoons per year, usually between June and November.
 These storms can result in significant loss of life and extensive damage to infrastructure, and can hamper the provision of essential services.
 Heavy winds and rains make flash-flooding and landslides a significant threat.
 Telecommunications and transportation (air, sea and land) can also be affected.
-Avoid disaster areas and follow the advice of local authorities.
+Stay informed of regional weather forecasts, avoid disaster areas, and follow the advice of local authorities.

 Flooding is frequent following heavy rains, even in central Manila.
 Be careful when moving around cities during extreme weather conditions as roads can quickly become flooded and impassable.

 For local weather forecasts, consult the Department of Science and Technology’s Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) and Nationwide Operational Assessment of Hazards (NOAH).
-Consult our Typhoons and monsoons page for more information.
+See Typhoons and monsoons for more information.